Trees outside woodland

 To be added

-Ancient and veteran trees are irreplaceable habitats
+Statutory irreplaceable habitat: Ancient and veteran trees

 1. About

 Forest Research calls these trees and copses Trees Outside Woodlands.
-Their mapping shows that in Devon they cover nearly 40,000 hectares, making up almost one third of tree cover.
-The lowest cover is in the uplands of Dartmoor and Exmoor, whilst some of the highest canopy cover is in Plymouth.
-The Trees Outside Woodlands map is shown on the LNRS Viewer under ‘Other Useful Layers / Woody Habitats’.
+Their mapping shows that in Devon they cover nearly 40,000 hectares, making up almost one third of the county’s total tree cover.
+The lowest cover is in the uplands of Dartmoor and Exmoor, while some of the highest canopy cover is in Plymouth.
+The Trees outside woodlands map is on the LNRS Viewer under Other useful layers > Woody habitats.

 To add following Consultation to ensure the latest data is used.